Secrets and Strategy Behind Good Mental Health and Intelligence

 It’s not hard to understand why most successful professional athletes, as they grow older, start to eat better, work out differently and go to sleep earlier.

-When elite athletes are in their teens or early 20s, their extraordinary physical abilities allow them to excel despite a diet of Big Macs and pizza, beer and partying.
+When elite athletes are in their teens or early 20s, their extraordinary physical abilities allow them to excel despite a diet of Big Macs and pizza, beer, and partying.
 Time catches up with everyone, though, and the smart pros eventually realize that it makes more sense to work with their bodies than against them.

 Very few of us are elite athletes, and many of us don’t have “elite” abilities of any kind.
-But we still deal with the same basic challenge that faces the Bradys, LeBrons and Ronaldos of the world: reaching peak performance levels day after day.
+Yet we still deal with the same basic challenge that faces the Bradys, LeBrons and Ronaldos of the world: reaching peak performance levels day after day.

 It doesn’t matter whether you’re a student or a professor, a laborer or a professional, a store clerk or a CEO.
 To function at a high level, you depend on the most complex organ in your body – the brain – more than any other.
 And just as older athletes discover, it makes more sense to work with your body than against it.